 - A malformed control artifact may have been inserted and is disrupting the operation of Fossil.

 Fossil provides a mechanism called "shunning" for removing content from a repository.

 Every Fossil repository maintains a list of the SHA1 hash names of "shunned" artifacts.
 Fossil will refuse to push or pull any shunned artifact.
 Furthermore, all shunned artifacts (but not the shunning list itself) are removed from the repository whenever the repository is reconstructed using the "rebuild" command.

 Shunning lists are local state

 The shunning list is part of the local state of a Fossil repository.
-In other words, shunning does not propagate using the normal "sync" mechanism.
+In other words, shunning does not propagate to a remote repository using the normal "sync" mechanism.
 An artifact can be shunned from one repository but be allowed to exist in another.
 The fact that the shunning list does not propagate is a security feature.
 If the shunning list propagated then a malicious user (or a bug in the fossil code) might introduce a shun record that would propagate through all repositories in a network and permanently destroy vital information.
-By refusing to propagate the shunning list, Fossil insures that no remote user will ever be able to remove information from your personal repositories without your permission.
+By refusing to propagate the shunning list, Fossil ensures that no remote user will ever be able to remove information from your personal repositories without your permission.

 fossil configuration pull shun remote-url

 The two command above will pull or push shunning lists from or to the remote-url indicated and merge the lists on the receiving end.
 "Admin" privilege on the remote server is required in order to push a shun list.
 In contrast, the shunning list will be automatically received by default as part of a normal client "pull" operation unless disabled by the "auto-shun" setting.